singularhum/dealsFeedCanada/README.md

 ### Other Feeds

-This category in the server will contain feeds that are not related to Canadian-based deals.
+This category in the server will contain feeds that are not related to Canada.
 This can be useful for those of you that visit or have friends/family in other countries.

 These feeds are only visible if you opt-in.
 Head over to the #roles channel to get access.